pmean/build-website/text/99/entry.md

 > in the following meaningless order: Agree, Disagree, Neutral, No
 > Answer, Strongly Agree, Strongly Disagree.
 >
-> Let\'s assign number codes for the categorical variables in the breast
+> Let's assign number codes for the categorical variables in the breast
 > feeding data example.
 For br\_feed, let 0=No, 1=Yes, and 9=Lost.
 For
 > mar\_st, let 0=Single; 1=Married, and 9=Missing.
 With this change, the
 > data will look like this: